 On the other hand, prostate cancer brings about similar symptoms as BPH early on.
 Later, worse symptoms like blood in the urine, weight loss, bone pain and fatigue can occur.

 As in any cancer, in time, it can spread to the rest of the body, ultimately causing death.
-However it does seem to be a particularly slow growing cancer at least in most cases.
-Over 30 percent of men that die over the age of 80 and are autopsied are found to have prostate cancer.
+However, it does seem to be an unusually slow growing cancer at least in most cases.
+Over 30 percent of men that die over the age of 80 and are autopsied afterward are found to have prostate cancer.
 Because of its slow-growing nature, when it is detected, it is often just watched instead of treated via surgery or radiation.

 PSA and Other Testing